Thousands Cheer: Musical numbers

-Highlights included a performance of "Let Me Call You Sweetheart" by Kelly and a mop, "Honeysuckle Rose" by Horne and Benny Carter's band, a tap dance solo by Powell (making her first color film and her final MGM movie until 1950's Duchess of Idaho), Kay Kyser's band delivering a frantic and humorous medley of "I Dug a Ditch in Wichita"/"Should I?", and a Garland performance (with classical pianist Jose Iturbi) of Roger Edens' "The Joint is Really Jumpin' in Carnegie Hall" which includes an early use of the word "rock" in a musical sense.
-In the phone scene with Grayson, Iturbi performs an excerpt from Franz Liszt's Rhapsodie #11.
+Highlights included a performance of "Let Me Call You Sweetheart" by Kelly and a mop, "Honeysuckle Rose" by Horne and Benny Carter's band, a tap dance solo by Powell (making her first appearance in a color film and her final MGM movie until 1950's Duchess of Idaho), Kay Kyser's band delivering a frantic and humorous medley of "I Dug a Ditch in Wichita" and "Should I?", and a Garland performance (with classical pianist José Iturbi) of Roger Edens' "The Joint is Really Jumpin' in Carnegie Hall" which includes an early use of the word "rock" in a musical sense.
+During the phone scene with Grayson, Iturbi performs an excerpt from Franz Liszt's Rhapsodie #11.

-"I Dug a Ditch in Wichita", a song told from the point of view of a soldier who used to dig ditches, is the movie's underlying theme song, performed several times in the film with different arrangements and approaches, climaxing in the above-mentioned Kay Kyser performance which runs four and a half minutes and showcases several of his featured performers and including a few verses of another song, "Would I?".
-Grayson also sings a version, using an exaggerated (and out-of-character) "cowboy" accent, and Kelly dances to an instrumental version, using a mop as a partner.
+"I Dug a Ditch in Wichita" (music by Burton Lane, lyrics by Lew Brown and Ralph Freed), a song told from the point of view of a soldier who used to dig ditches, is the movie's underlying theme song, performed several times in the film with different arrangements and approaches, climaxing in the above-mentioned Kay Kyser performance which runs four and a half minutes.
+The number showcases several of his featured performers and includes a few verses of another song, "Should I?".
+Grayson also sings a version, using an exaggerated (and out-of-character) "cowboy" accent, and Kelly dances to an instrumental version with a mop as his partner.

+Earl K. Brent and Yip Harburg contributed the songs, "Let There Be Music" and "Private Miss Jones".

 After a brief resumption (and resolution) of the earlier storyline, the film ends with Grayson leading an international chorus of men (the United Nations Chorus) in a song pleading for world peace.
-The song, entitled "United Nations on the March", actually predates the establishment of the United Nations political body by two years, but not the Declaration by United Nations which was made on 1 January 1942.
-The song used music by Dmitri Shostakovich from his famous "Song of the Counterplan" (the title song for the 1932 movie Counterplan), but an English-language text had nothing to do with the original Russian lyrics.
-Due to misinterpretation of the name of the song's American version, some popular Russian media (e.g. Lenta.ru) reported that Shostakovich composed "the official UN Anthem".
+The song, entitled "United Nations on the March", actually predates the establishment of the United Nations political body by two years but not the Declaration by United Nations, which was made on 1 January 1942.
+The song used music by Dmitri Shostakovich from his famous "Song of the Counterplan" (the title song for the 1932 movie Counterplan), but the English-language text (by Harold Rome) had nothing to do with the original Russian lyrics.
+Due to misinterpretation of the name of the song's American version, some popular Russian media (e.g., Lenta.ru) reported that Shostakovich composed "the official UN Anthem".